 Description Use the GetCommandLine command to capture the full command line of the program that is loaded and save it to the specified variable.

-NOTE: You can use the GetCommandLine to detect and differentiate backend systems and databases for use with multiple logons in the not, the application definition ends.
+NOTE: You can use the GetCommandLine to detect and differentiate backend systems and databases for use with multiple logons in the

 SAP application.